Crypto-TII/pqc-engineering-ssec-23/README.md

 #### System requirements

 Our (physical) testbed consists of machine with a 12th Gen. Intel(R) Core(TM) i9-12900H CPU and 32 Gb of RAM, running Ubuntu 20.04.6 LTS (64 bits), but any Linux environment running in an Intel CPU is enough.
+Currently, only **Intel CPUs** are natively supported.
+To run our project in **Apple Silicon-based computers**, please refer to [Section 7: How to use our Docker container?](#section_07).

 Our project works in any out-of-the-box Linux-based environment with some basic software requirements:
 - Cmake